ssembatya-dennis/Ductic-Monitoring-System/PLAN.md

 - A visual animation should be rendered on the entire screen upon successfully completing all tickets assigned in the day to give a user the sense of accomplishment.

 ## The Core Features (MVP)

+Since I have decided to build this Kanban board in **vanilla JavaScript**, I am primarily going to first focus on the very basic functionality of the board and maybe after ensuring that everything works fine as expected, I'll re-visit this project later and add advanced functionality like changing themes, adding user Authentication with Firebase, integrating with external API's and much more.

+For now, the user will be able to;

+- Write/add a task in the task ticket card

+- Save a task after declaring it or after its completed.

+- Move the task ticket card in different columns of board (i.e "TO DO", "In Progress", "Completed")

+- Edit the contents of an already declared task ticket card.